Automation helps to simplify the jobs design and configuration. It also makes daily operation easier.

 - Using tags, you can classify VMs by service levels, using different backup jobs for different service levels

-- Veeam ONE Business View (OBV) is a very convenient tool for managing vSphere Tags.
-OBV allows for creating classification rules and updates corresponding tags in vCenter.
-Classifications can be defined from CPU, RAM, VM naming convention, folder, resource pool, datastore etc. OBV can also import VM/host/datastore descriptions from a CSV file.
+- Veeam ONE Business View can manage vSphere tags.
+It allows creating classification rules and updates corresponding tags in vCenter.
+Classifications can be defined from CPU, RAM, VM naming convention, folder, resource pool, datastore etc. Business view can also import VM/host/datastore descriptions from a CSV file.
 This feature can be useful when refreshing VMware tags, for example, to update a CMDB.

 New machines that are member of such constructs or containers are automatically included in the backup job, and machines removed from the container are immediately removed from job processing.
 Overlapping constructs may cause undesired results.
 For instance, when creating jobs based on datastores, VMs with disks residing on multiple datastores included in more than one backup job will cause the VM to be backed up in each job.